MEHRULZ/pdsnd_github/README.md

 BikeShare Project

 ### Description
-The BikeShare Project analyses the data collected from 3 cities to provide insights like most used stop, popular times of travel, demographics of travelers
+The BikeShare Project analyses the data collected from 3 cities to provide insights like most used stop, popular times of travel, demographics of travelers.

 ### Types of Analysis
     time_stats
     station_stats
     user_stats
     trip_duration_stats

 ###Filter types
 Data can be filtered by
     CITY
     MONTH
     DAY OF THE WEEK

 ### Files used
 BikeShare.py
+.gitignore
-.gitignore : Chicago.csv Washington.csv New_york_city.csv
+    Chicago.csv Washington.csv New_york_city.csv

 ### Credits
 Forked from :https://github.com/udacity/pdsnd_github